 The Waterfront Hotel and Y Spa Review – Wyboston Lakes – Last weekend I had the great pleasure to meet up with two fellow bloggers (Anna from Me, Annie Bee and Erica from The Incidental Parent) at The Waterfront Hotel and Y Spa, in St Neots, Cambridgeshire.
 Now, many years ago, when I first left university I attended a six week training course here as part of my new job, so I was very keen to return to see how things had changed.
 (Little known fact about me – I once wrote a pantomime and performed as Buttons at this hotel – fortunately I can’t find any photos *cough*).

 The hotel and spa is very conveniently located just off the A1, but when you are there you could be in the middle of the countryside as the setting around a lake is stunning!
 There are lots of comfortable tables and chairs outside the hotel’s restaurant and bar and we enjoyed a glass of wine whilst admiring the view, both before and after dinner!
+The hotel has a perfect spa for visiting with friends.

 The Rooms in The Waterfront Hotel